ModyQyW/fabric/docs/guide/formatter/prettier.md

 ::: warning Potential conflicts

 1. prettier-plugin-css-order may conflict with stylelint-config-recess-order, so it is disabled by default.
 If you want to enable prettier-plugin-css-order, please disable stylelint-config-recess-order.
-See [Stylelint chapter Customization section](../linter/stylelint#customization).
+See [Stylelint chapter Customization section](../linter/stylelint#Customization).

 2. @ianvs/prettier-plugin-sort-imports, @trivago/prettier-plugin-sort-imports, and prettier-plugin-organize-imports are in conflict with each other, and may conflict with the eslint- plugin-perfectionist, so they are disabled by default.
 If you want to enable one of the three, please disable eslint-plugin-perfectionist.
-See [ESLint chapter Customization section](../linter/eslint#customization).
+See [ESLint chapter Customization section](../linter/eslint#Customization).

 3. prettier-plugin-organize-attributes may conflict with eslint-plugin-perfectionist, so it is disabled by default.
-If you want to enable prettier-plugin-organize-attributes, turn off eslint-plugin-perfectionist, see [ESLint chapter Customization section](../linter/eslint#customization).
+If you want to enable prettier-plugin-organize-attributes, turn off eslint-plugin-perfectionist, see [ESLint chapter Customization section](../linter/eslint#Customization).

 4. prettier-plugin-packagejson does not conflict with eslint-plugin-jsonc by default.
 If you want to use eslint-plugin-jsonc to sort package.json, please disable prettier-plugin-packagejson.

 5. prettier-plugin-tailwindcss may conflict with eslint-plugin-unocss.
 When you use both TailwindCSS and UnoCSS, please disable one of them manually.
-If you want to disable eslint-plugin-unocss, see [ESLint chapter Customization section](../linter/eslint#customization).
+If you want to disable eslint-plugin-unocss, see [ESLint chapter Customization section](../linter/eslint#Customization).

 :::

-The second parameter is used for further customization, you can pass an object to override the generated configuration.
+The second parameter is used for further customization, you can pass an object to override the generated configuration (you will need to install the dependencies yourself).

 ```javascript
 // prettier.config.js with "type": "module" in package.json